wayneeseguin/graft/doc/expression-operators.md

 ## Overview

-Spruce's enhanced parser (enabled by default) supports a rich set of operators for building complex expressions:
+graft's enhanced parser (enabled by default) supports a rich set of operators for building complex expressions:

 ```yaml
 # Simple arithmetic